jenkinsci/publish-over-ssh-plugin/README.md

     This allows cleanup or shutdown of services started before or during the build
-    Use the publisher (Send build artifacts over SSH in Post-build Actions) to publish build artifacts from succesful builds
+    Use the publisher (Send build artifacts over SSH in Post-build Actions) to publish build artifacts from successful builds

 ## Global Configuration